IEEEBerkeley/hope-www/pcb.rst

 project is graded on effort and a demonstration of concepts taught in the course.
 Students need 70% to pass.

-- Labs and assignments: 70%
+- Labs/Assignments: 50%
+- Participation: 20%
 - Project: 30%

+Labs are graded based on completing a successful checkoff.
+We encourage you to review your designs with peers because each student will have only 2 attempts at a checkoff for each lab.

 Attendance
 ----------
 Since grading is primarily based on completion of labs during class, students should make a best effort to attend class.

+Absences must be excused to prevent it from affecting your grade.
+One unexcused absence will be permitted.
-You may miss up to two labs unexcused; no instructor approval is required.
-If you miss a class, you must make up the missed lab or assignment before the next lecture.
-Please also read over the lecture slides from the class you missed.
+..
+If you miss a class (with notification), you *must make up the missed lab or assignment by the
+.. next lecture for the absence to be considered excused.
+Please also read over the lecture slides
+.. from the class you missed.

 Additional unexcused absences may result in a NP.